Gerty Cori: Early life and education

-Gerty Cori was born Gerty Theresa Radnitz into a Jewish family in Prague in 1896.
+Gerty Cori was born Gerty Theresa Radnitz into a Jewish family in Prague, Bohemia, Austria-Hungary (modern Czech Republic) in 1896.
 Her father, Otto Radnitz, was a chemist who became manager of sugar refineries after inventing a successful method for refining sugar.
 Her mother, Martha, a friend of Franz Kafka, was a culturally sophisticated woman.
 Gerty was tutored at home before enrolling in a lyceum for girls, and at the age of 16, she decided she wanted to be a medical doctor.
 Pursuing the study of science, Gerty learned that she lacked the prerequisites in Latin, physics, chemistry, and mathematics.
 Over the course of a year, she managed to study the equivalent of eight years of Latin, five years of science, and five years of mathematics.

 Her uncle, a professor of pediatrics, encouraged her to attend medical school, so she studied for and passed the university entrance examination.
 She was admitted to the medical school of the Karl-Ferdinands-Universität in Prague in 1914, an unusual achievement for women at that time.

 Marriage and early career

 While studying, she met Carl Cori, who was immediately attracted to her charm, vitality, sense of humor, and her love of the outdoors and mountain climbing.
-Gerty and Carl had both entered medical school at eighteen and both graduated in 1920.
+Gerty and Carl had both entered medical school at 18 and both graduated in 1920.
 They married that same year.
 Gerty converted to Catholic Christianity, enabling her and Carl to marry in the Catholic Church.
 They moved to Vienna, capital of Austria, where Gerty spent the next two years at the Carolinen Children's Hospital, and her husband worked in a laboratory.
 While at the hospital, Gerty Cori worked on the pediatrics unit and conducted experiments in temperature regulation, comparing temperatures before and after thyroid treatment, and published papers on blood disorders.

-Carl was drafted into the Austrian army and served during World War I. Life was difficult after the war, and Gerty suffered from xerophthalmia caused by severe malnutrition due to food shortages.
+Carl was drafted into the Austrian army and served during World War I. Life was difficult after the war, and Gerty developed dry eye caused by severe malnutrition due to food shortages.
 These problems, in conjunction with the increasing anti-Semitism, contributed to the Coris' decision to leave Europe.